wearep3r/backplane/README.md

     external: true
 ```

-## Use the Runner
+## Deploy to backplane

+`git push` your code to the built-in **runner** for dead-simple auto-deployment of your Docker Compose Service.
+The runner deploys whatever you define in the repository's `docker-compose.yml` file and can load additional environment variables from a `.env` file.

 ### Update your ssh config

-Add the following to `~/.ssh/config`.
+Add the following to your local `~/.ssh/config` file.
 This allows you to reach the runner under `backplane` without further configuration.

 ```bash
 Host backplane